-Federal Trafficking Penalties for Schedules I, II, III, IV, and V (except Marijuana) Schedule Substance/Quantity Penalty Substance/Quantity Penalty II First Offense: Not less than 5 yrs. and not more than 40 yrs.
+Federal Trafficking Penalties for Schedules I, II, III, IV, and V (except Marijuana) Schedule Substance/Quantity Penalty Substance/Quantity Penalty II Cocaine 500-4999 grams mixture First Offense: Not less than 5 yrs. and not more than 40 yrs.
 If Cocaine 5 kilograms or more mixture First Offense: Not less than 10 yrs. and not more than life.
 If death II Cocaine Base 28-279 grams mixture injury, not less than 20 yrs. or more than life.
 Fine of not more than \$5 million if an Cocaine Base 280 grams or more mixture or serious bodily injury, not less than 20 yrs. or more than life.
 Fine of not more than \$10 million if an individual, IV Fentanyl 40-399 grams mixture Fentanyl 400 grams or more mixture

 I Fentanyl Analogue 10-99 grams mixture individual, \$25 million if not an individual.
-Fentanyl Analogue 100 grams or more mixture \$50 million if not an individual. ı Heroin 100-999 grams mixture Second Offense: Not less than 10 yrs. and not more than life.
-If Heroin 1 kilogram or more mixture Second Offense: Not less than 20 yrs., and not more than life.
-If I LSD 1-9 grams mixture imprisonment.
+Fentanyl Analogue 100 grams or more mixture \$50 million if not an individual.
+I Heroin 100-999 grams mixture less than 10 yrs. and not more than life.
+If death or serious bodily injury, life imprisonment.
 Fine of not more than \$8 million if an individual, \$50 million if not an individual.
-LSD 10 grams or more mixture death or serious bodily injury, life imprisonment.
+Heroin 1 kilogram or more mixture Second Offense: Not less than 20 yrs., and not more than life.
+If l LSD 1-9 grams mixture LSD 10 grams or more mixture death or serious bodily injury, life imprisonment.
 Fine of not more than \$20 million if an individual, \$75 million if not an individual.
-2 or More Prior Offenses: Life imprisonment.
+2 or More Prior II Methamphetamine 5-49 grams pure or 50-499 grams mixture Methamphetamine 50 grams or more pure or 500 grams or more mixture II PCP 10-99 grams pure or 100-999 grams mixture PCP 100 grams or more pure or 1 kilogram or more mixture Offenses: Life imprisonment.
 Fine of not more than \$20 million if an individual, \$75 million if not an individual.
-Methamphetamine 5-49 grams pure or 50-499 grams mixture Methamphetamine 50 grams or more pure or 500 grams or more mixture II PCP 10-99 grams pure or 100-999 grams mixture PCP 100 grams or more pure or 1 kilogram or more mixture

 Substance/Quantity Penalty Any Amount of Other Schedule I & II Substances First Offense: Not more than 20 yrs.
-If death or serious bodily injury, not less than 20 yrs. or more than Life.
-Fine \$1 million if an individual, Any Drug Product Containing Gamma Hydroxybutyric Acid \$5 million if not an individual.
+If death or serious bodily injury not less than 20 yrs. or more than Life.
+Fine \$1 million if an individu Any Drug Product Containing Gamma Hydroxybutyric Acid \$5 million if not an individual.
 Flunitrazepam (Schedule IV) 1 Gram Second Offense: Not more than 30 yrs.
 If death or serious bodily injury, life imprisonment.
 Fine \$2 million if an individual, \$10 million if not an individual.
-Any Amount of Other Schedule III Drugs First Offense: Not more than 10 yrs.
+Any Amount of Other Schedule III Drugs First Offense : Not more than 10 yrs.
 If death or serious bodily injury, not more than 15 yrs.
 Fine not more than \$500,000 if an individual, \$2.5 million if not an individual.
 Second Offense : Not more than 20 yrs.
 If death or serious injury, not more than 30 yrs.
 Fine not more than \$1 million if an individual, \$5 million if not an individual.
 Any Amount of All Other Schedule IV Drugs (other than one gram or more of First Offense : Not more than 5 yrs.
 Fine not more than \$250,000 if an individual, \$1 million if not an individual.
 Flunitrazepam) Second Offense: Not more than 10 yrs.
 Fine not more than \$500,000 if an individual, \$2 million if other than an individual.
 Any Amount of All Schedule V Drugs First Offense: Not more than 1 yr.
 Fine not more than \$100,000 if an individual, \$250,000 if not an individual.